tikv/website/content/docs/5.1/reference/architecture/overview.md

 ## Peer

 A replica of a Region is called a peer.
-Multiple peers of the same Region replicate data via the Raft consensus algorithm, so peers are also members of a Raft instance.
+Multiple peers of the same Region replicate data via the Raft consensus algorithm.

 ## Node

-A TiKV **Store** is a physical node in the cluster, which could be a virtual machine, a container, etc. Within each Node, there can be one or more stores.
+A TiKV **Node** is a physical node in the cluster, which could be a virtual machine, a container, etc. Within each Node, there can be one or more stores.

 The status for the Node, Store, and Region will be regularly reported to the Placement Driver.